Best email client for Linux

 There's a quick search box for subjects and addresses immediately above the inbox, which is supplemented by a more flexible Advanced Search dialog.
 This lets you specify multiple conditions across a wide range of variables, like headers, size, and status, or perform regex matching to target a defined subset of messages.

 Evolution feels like a very workaday email client that, thanks to sharing the Gnome design principles, integrates smoothly with the operating system – assuming, of course, that Gnome is your desktop manager of choice.
-It might not have the eye candy of BlueMail or Mailspring, but it's certainly not an app in which you'd object to spending your working day.
+It might not have the eye candy of BlueMail or Mailspring, but it's certainly not an app you'd object to spending time in during your working day.

 Incoming server compatibility: IMAP, POP, Exchange